solana-labs/solana/docs/src/running-validator/validator-info.md

 pubkey with Github:

 1. Create a public repository on github.com with the naming convention `solana-validator-<PUBKEY>` - replace `<PUBKEY>` with your validator's identity public key.
-2. Ensure this repository contains a PNG image in the root directory named `validator-image-<PUBKEY>.png` on the branch named `main`
+2. Ensure this repository contains a PNG image in the root directory named `validator-image-<PUBKEY>.png` on the branch named `main`.
+The recommended file size for the image is 360x360px.
+Ensure it is square and not too large on disk.
 3. Add or update your `solana validator-info` with your Github username.
 The

    CLI will verify the `solana-validator-<PUBKEY>` repository exists